Website Courageous Sailing

 - Lead, facilitate, and participate in on-land activities during down time and/or when sailing is not feasible

-- Can work effectively with a wide variety of age groups and populations from diverse backgrounds, role modeling inclusive behavior and building positive group culture
+- Able to work effectively with a wide variety of age groups and populations from diverse backgrounds, role modeling inclusive behavior and building positive group culture

-- Able to build rapport easily with students and colleagues
+- Able to build rapport easily with participants and coworkers

-- Passionate about and dedicated to experiential education for students
+- Passionate about sailing, the ocean, and experiential education for youth from all backgrounds

 - Comfortable working outdoors, regardless of weather